 A glaze in oil paint is the application of a very thin, transparent and oily layer that usually contains only a single pigment.
-This is spread over dried areas of the painting to create subtle shifts in hue, to create warm or cool areas, to enhance detail, deepen shadows and colour contrasts.
+This is spread over dried areas of the painting to create subtle shifts in hue.
+Artists can create warm or cool areas, enhance detail, deepen shadows and colour contrasts.

 This technique has been used for centuries, by the likes of Rembrandt and Vermeer.
-Look how their paintings seem to glow.
+Look how this painting seems to glow.

 See this compared to a painting where colours are applied directly and opaquely to the canvas:

 Can you see the differences?
-Vermeer’s Girl With a Pearl Earring has a softer, more luminous appearance, a result of using fine glazes.
+Vermeer’s Girl With a Pearl Earring has a softer, more luminous appearance.
+This is a result of using fine glazes.
 The colours in Freud’s painting appear more opaque, due to him applying colour directly without glazing.
 They are both masterful paintings, but this demonstrates the contrast in effects a painting can have on a viewer when different techniques are used.

 There are some drawbacks to using the method, aside from having to wait for each layer to dry, it’s difficult to predict the resulting colour harmony of the painting before each layer of pigment has been applied.
 Of course, each layer alters the last, so paintings can very quickly darken if care is not taken.
 Also, layers of glaze can blur the appearance of detail, so details should be applied after, or glaze should be selectively applied to enhance it.